Every elementary school student in the US is familiar with the famous quote attributed to Ben Franklin – “A penny saved is a penny earned.”

 No guarantees for future earnings: Most of us will wake up tomorrow, go to work, and earn our paychecks.
 But there is always the possibility of losing your job due to corporate downsizing, being fired, of otherwise losing the ability to work and earn income (hopefully only for a short period of time).
 Saving money allows you to hedge against the possible loss of future income.

 Saving money is important.
 When you look at saving and investing from the perspectives listed above, it is clear that dollar for dollar, the money you have already saved is more valuable than money you will earn in the future.
 The money you currently have has already been taxed, is worth more now than it will be in the future, has the capacity to grow through compound interest, and you do not have to work for it again nor worry about whether or not you will be able to earn it again.
+There are many ways for you to start saving money, including shopping around for cell phone carriers that are less expensive and there are those cell phone companies that will pay early termination fee for you to switch to their plan.

 I try to remember these concepts whenever I am tempted to spend money, and many times I realize saving is the better option.
 I think Ben Franklin would be proud. 😉